Illinois Innovation Prizes

 Only ONE nomination form is required.
 Nominators can specify if they are nominating a student for the Illinois Innovation Prize, the Fiddler Innovation Fellowship, or both.

 Illinois Innovation Prize

 The Illinois Innovation Prize (IIP) for $20,000 is awarded annually to a creative and passionate student working towards innovative solutions that could have a positive societal impact.
 Innovations developed as a response to the pandemic are encouraged as this illustrates the power of innovation during times of ambiguity and uncertainty.
 Since 2007, $320,000 has been awarded to student innovators.
-Read more about 2019 Illinois Innovation Prize winner and finalists here!

 Those nominating should look for a student who:

 • Is working on a novel innovation with the potential to create a positive impact

 • Inspires others

 The Fiddler Innovation Fellowship for $10,000 from Jerry Fiddler and Melissa Alden is an annual student scholarship awarded by eDream to an undergraduate student who shows promise of significant, innovative achievements.
 Jerry Fiddler believes that the most interesting and urgent problems and opportunities often lie “between the cracks”.
 This award supports innovations that address cultural or global challenges that incorporate creativity, the arts/design, and technology into interdisciplinary solutions.